Software Update Process & Procedures

 If you have several files that you wish to keep stored together as part of the same release, you can keep them as a release bundle.
 Then Connect can simply pull the bundle for an update instead of pulling individual files from various locations in Artifactory.
 For more information about creating release bundles in Artifactory, see Release Bundle.

 Using Connect, you create an Update Flow consisting of one or more action blocks.
-Use either Release Bundle or Deploy Containers as one of your action blocks.
+Use either Release Bundle or Deploy Container as one of your action blocks.
 We recommend the following:

-• Whether you use the Release Bundle or the Deploy Containers action block, choose Docker Compose in the configuration.
+Whether you use the Release Bundle or the Deploy Container action block, choose Docker Compose in the configuration.

 We also recommend parameterizing any of the fields in the update flow that will likely be different from one deployment to the next.
 You will fill in the values when the deployment actually runs.
 This is another practice that enables reuse of the update flow.